-The chicken wings are made of three parts, the tip, wingette and drumette.
+The chicken wings are made of three parts, the tip, wingette, and drumette.
 The whole wings are not shaped and not sit flat on the surface.
-That’s why maximum recipe call for breaking them into these three pieces first.
-So to cut through the skin, meat and cartilage kitchen shears are best option as they are strong, sharp and sturdy.
+That’s why the maximum recipe calls for breaking them into these three pieces first.
+So to cut through the skin, meat, and cartilage kitchen shears are the best option as they are strong, sharp, and sturdy.

 3. Removing Unwanted Chicken Skin and trimming fat:

-Crispy chicken skin is amazing but sometimes we need skinless chicken breasts or thighs for recipe.
-Kitchen share makes it easy to remove unwanted skin and trim any flat for chicken pieces.
+Crispy chicken skin is amazing but sometimes we need skinless chicken breasts or thighs for the recipe.
+The kitchen share makes it easy to remove unwanted skin and trim any flat for chicken pieces.

 4. Spatchcocking a Chicken:

 To butterfly a whole chicken, kitchen shears are the best option.
 The shears cut through the rib cage and around the backbone easily.
-They are also safe for using on slippery chicken than chef’s knife.
+They are also safe for use on slippery chicken than a chef’s knife.